 3. A morbid obsession for traffic

 Having using feedjit for over a year, it made me a traffic maniac.
 I was so obsessed with the live traffic stream that after every one hour I used to open that URL on my mobile device to count the number of visitors in a day.
+I was in fact addicted to those shiny country flags and browser icons.
 Besides giving me this unhealthy addiction, this morbid obsession also contributed around 30% to my mobile bill every month.
 Don’t know why I’m not at all obsessed with statcounter

 4. Not seen on top blogs